Marine Corps Communication Electronics School: Air Command and Control Training Section (AC2TS)

 AC2TS focuses on net/radio operator training and info/data flow throughout the Marine Air Command and Control System (MACCS) related to offensive air support and assault support and medical evacuation operations by performing as operators for information flow and controllers of fixed and rotary wing aircraft.
 The mission is to train operations operators and control officers to a certain military occupational specialty (MOS).
-Their task being to safely and efficiently receive and pass on request from friendly forces and delegate the airspace as efficiently as possible to provide deep air support as part of their operations center the Direct Air Support Center (DASC) works with a procedural control system.
+Their task being to safely and efficiently receive and pass on request from friendly forces and delegate the airspace as efficiently as possible to provide close air support as part of their operations center the Direct Air Support Center (DASC) works with a procedural control system.
 Readiness percentage and end-state is to provide Direct Air Support Center (DASC) Marines to the Fleet Marine Forces (FMF).
 Operator MOS's are identified by the numbers 7200.
 Air support operator Marines have the MOS of 7242.